Smit085/SpotifyClone/README.md

 - **04/11**
   - Working with playlist fragment
-    - Design view for one item in song list recyclerview.
+    - Designed view for one item in song list recyclerview.
     - Included recyclerview for the list of songs in the playlist

 - **05/11**